Nizar Banat

-Nizar Khalil Muhammad Banat (Abu Kifah; 27 August 1978 – 24 June 2021) was a Palestinian political activist and human rights defender.
+Nizar Khalil Muhammad Banat (Abu Kifah; 1978 – 24 June 2021) was a Palestinian political activist and human rights defender.
 He was one of the most prominent activists opposing the Palestinian National Authority (PA), criticizing its policies and officials, whom he described as corrupt.
 Banat was the head of the Freedom and Dignity List.
-He was beaten to death by a squad belonging to the PA's security forces who arrested him from his home.
+He was beaten to death by a squad of PA security forces, who arrested him from his home.